‘Real Housewives Of Beverly Hills’ Cast, Including Lisa Rinna And Camille Grammer, Spotted Filming [Photo]

 The Real Housewives of Beverly Hills began filming earlier this year in Los Angeles and on Instagram, Kyle Richards confirmed the news with her fans and followers and revealed that Lisa Vanderpump was returning to the show as well.

-As for the rest of the cast, everyone is believed to be returning, aside from Eileen Davidson, who announced her exit from the series last month on Twitter.
+As for the rest of the cast, everyone is believed to be returning aside from Eileen Davidson, who announced her exit from the series last month on Twitter.

 Davidson and Rinna joined the cast of The Real Housewives of Beverly Hills during the show’s fifth season after the exits of Joyce Giraud and Carlton Gebbia.
 The following year, for Season 6, Erika Girardi joined the show and one year after that, for Season 7, Dorit Kemsley was added to the cast.